NLP-UG-2022-23/Sztywne_Gity_Summary/README.md

 The human brain processes sounds and categorizes them into distinct units based on the language we speak.
 However, different languages categorize sounds differently, which can lead to misunderstandings when encountering unfamiliar sounds in a new language.
 This can be illustrated with an analogy of two groups of people, one from the Land of Men with a limited color palette, and another from the Land of Women with a wide range of colors.
 When the men visit the Land of Women, they struggle to distinguish between different shades of brown used for road signs, leading to confusion and misinterpretation.
 Similarly, speakers of different languages categorize sounds differently, affecting the way words are perceived and understood.
 For example, in English, the sounds in 'toe' and 'so' are distinguished by their initial consonants, but in Tok Pisin, these sounds can be interchanged without changing the word's meaning.
 Understanding how languages classify sounds, known as phonology, is crucial for effective communication.
 Phonologists study how languages divide the acoustic space into meaningful sound units.

-Phonemes
-Phonemes are the basic units of study in phonology.
+**Phonemes**: Phonemes are the basic units of study in phonology.
 They are sets of sounds that function as a single unit in a language and distinguish between different words.
 Speakers categorize certain sounds into phonemes.
 For example, in Tok Pisin, both [s] and [t] belong to the phoneme /t/.

 Aspiration, which is the puff of air accompanying the sound, can vary between words.
 For instance, if you carefully pronounce the English words "keys" and "schools," you'll notice that the [k] sound in "keys" has aspiration, while it is absent in "schools."
 However, since aspiration does not change the meaning of a word, both sounds belong to the phoneme /k/.
 Therefore, the phonetic representations of these words are /kiz/ and /skulz/.

 Referring to phonemes is appropriate because they represent an abstraction level away from individual sounds (phones).
 By focusing on phonemes, we remove certain details that may be interesting but do not significantly impact various aspects of a language.

-Allophony
-Allophones are different pronunciations or variations of the same phoneme.
+**Allophony**: Allophones are different pronunciations or variations of the same phoneme.
 When two phones belong to the same phoneme, they are considered allophones.
 For example, in Tok Pisin, [t] and [s] are allophones of the phoneme /t/, and in English, [k] and [kʰ] are allophones of the phoneme /k/.

 Allophones are often influenced by their surrounding environment, which means that the choice of allophone depends on the context.
 For instance, in many varieties of American English, the phoneme /t/ is realized as a tap [ɾ] between vowels in normal speech, as in the word "butter."
 In this case, the plosive [t] and the tap [ɾ] are allophones of the phoneme /t/ and are said to be in complementary distribution.
 Each environment selects one specific allophone, and they complement each other.
 Similarly, [k] and [kʰ] in English are in complementary distribution, with [k] occurring mainly in the sequence /sk/ and [kʰ] appearing elsewhere.